-7.1.2 CONTROLLED SHIPPING LEVEL 2 (CS 2)
+7.1.2 CONTROLLED SHIPPING LEVEL 2 (CS2)

 In some cases, the supplier's CS 1 arrangement will prove to be ineffective whereby suspect parts will continue to reach Mercury Marine or our customer.
 In this case, the supplier will be on Controlled Shipping Level 2 (CS 2).
 Like CS 1, the supplier is required to 100% certify material at their facility through an offline inspection process, separate from any existing process inspection.
+CS2 is a secondary 100% inspection conducted by a third-party impartial source on site at Mercury Marine to ensure "defect free" product.
 Parts shall be placed in a designated quarantine area which will be set up for inspection/sorting and certification through a third-party impartial source.
-The impartial source must be acceptable to the Mercury Marine supplier quality representative.
+The impartial source must be acceptable to the Mercury Marine Supplier Quality representative.